PJCB1998/DevOpsRampUp/Ch06/README.md

 ## Methodology
   1) Read the text provided
-  2) Investigate a configuration managemnt tool further in my case Ansible
+  2) Investigate a configuration managment tool further in my case Ansible
   3) Configure the microservice aplication in my local machine using VMs and Ansible

 ## Handwritten Notes